aciapetti/opennlp-italian-models/README.md

 LICENSE
 -------------------------

-The OpenNLP models for italian language are released under an Apache Licence, version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).
+The OpenNLP models for the italian language are released under an Apache Licence, version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).